dip-proto/fastly.js/docs/tutorials/04-backend-configuration.md

 }
 ```

+Only `.ssl` changes behavior (it selects `https` for backend requests, and a port of 443 implies it).
+The certificate-related properties are accepted for compatibility with Fastly VCL but are ignored.

 ### Connection Pooling

-You can configure connection pooling for a backend:
+You can declare connection pool settings for a backend:

 ```vcl
 backend api {